 |Zinc plating on steel chromate passivated||-1.05|

 |Iron and steel: corrosion resisting, 12%Cr||-0.45|

 |Tin-plating on steel||-0.45|

 |Chromium plating on Nickel-plated steel||-0.45|

 |Nickel-copper alloys, incl.
 Mone||-0.25|

 The criteria most commonly employed to define a 'threat' is the likelihood of the equipment to be subjected to exposure to conditions of dampness or condensation through to wetting with salt water, salt mist/spray or the weather.

 Where exposure is likely, the general rule of thumb regarding PD is as follows:

 If the equipment is hermetically sealed and any exposed gasket edges are 'elastomer protected', i.e. with dual or twin gasket configuration there would then be no restriction.
 Some combinations of metals, such as Silver (PD 0) and Aluminium (PD -0.75), have inherent problems.
 In these circumstances, gaskets should be totally enclosed or of 'twinstrip' construction.

-Quite simply, the best route to take is to utilise Circuit Board Shielding cans.
+Quite simply, the best route to take is to utilise printed circuit board (PCB) shielding cans.
 These comprise a board-mounted 'fence' with a demountable cover or lid.
 The cover can be supplied with ventilation holes and cable-entry points if required.
 The fences can be supplied with several standard pin spacings and with or without stand-offs.
-Using Circuit Board Shielding can considerably reduce radiation and susceptibility problems, thereby making the overall shielding of equipment more cost-effective.
+Using PCB shielding can considerably reduce radiation and susceptibility problems, thereby making the overall EMI shielding of equipment more cost-effective.